 Comparison Chart: Tidal vs Spotify

-We tried to look at this comparison as subjective as possible.
-Music lovers, audiophiles, podcast lovers, specific genre lovers, and movie lovers.
-We also consider a few extras like the future of both platforms and the impact the blockchain might have on both Tidal and Spotify.
+We tried to look at this comparison as subjectively as possible so we could consider the preferences of music fans, audiophiles, podcast lovers, specific genre aficionados, and movie buffs.
+We also consider a few extra criteria in our comparison, like the future of both platforms and the impact the blockchain might have on both Tidal and Spotify.
 Here are some of the main categories we looked at • Price • Quality • Who pays the artists more? • Technology •The Future.

 Here is a look at Tidal vs Spotify.
 Read about more in our Spotify Alternatives article